-AN100 Canine Parvo Virus in puppies, dog (CPV) & Canine parvovirus type 2 (CPV2, colloquially parvo) Immune support.
+AN100 Canine Parvo Virus (CPV) .
+Canine parvovirus type 2 (CPV2, colloquially parvo).
+Naturopathic for assisting puppies and adult dogs.

 2. Electroylyes Satchels * Can buy from chemist.
 Use child dosing instructions.
 Can also add this to the Vitamin C mix.